Bruce-ywj/ERBR-RNA-formerly-ERNIE-RNA/README.md

-# ERNIE-RNA
+# ERBR-RNA (formerly known as ERNIE-RNA)

-This repository contains codes and pre-trained models for **RNA feature extraction and secondary structure prediction model (ERNIE-RNA)**.
+This repository contains codes and pre-trained models for **RNA feature extraction and secondary structure prediction model (ERBR-RNA)**.
-**ERNIE-RNA is superior to the tested RNA feature extraction models (including RNA-FM) in the feature extraction task, and its effect in the secondary structure prediction task is better than RNAfold, UNI-RNA and others.**
+**ERBR-RNA is superior to the tested RNA feature extraction models (including RNA-FM) in the feature extraction task, and its effect in the secondary structure prediction task is better than RNAfold, UNI-RNA and others.**
-You can find more details about **ERNIE-RNA** in our paper, [ERNIE-RNA: An RNA Language Model with Structure-enhanced Representations](https://www.biorxiv.org/content/10.1101/2024.03.17.585376v1)
+You can find more details about **ERBR-RNA** in our paper, [ERNIE-RNA: An RNA Language Model with Structure-enhanced Representations](https://www.biorxiv.org/content/10.1101/2024.03.17.585376v1)

 ![Overview](./docs/model.png)